Mistralys/composer-local-switcher/README.md

 All packages listed here will be replaced with path repositories when switching to development mode, and restored to their original configuration when switching back to production mode.

+For packages that do not already have an entry in the `repositories` section of the `composer.json` file, a new entry will be added.

 ### 2. Production configuration